Vision & Guiding Principles

 Source: Municipal and Industrial Water Use Data, Utah Division of Water Resources

-Source: 2022 Census of Agriculture, U.S. Department of Agriculture; Utah Water Budget 2022, Utah Division of Water Resources
+Source: Farm Income and Wealth Statistics Report, U.S. Department of Agriculture; Utah Water Budget 2024, Utah Division of Water Resources

 Target: 4,198 - 4,205 ft